jez/symbol/README.md

 TODO(jez) Add tests for edge cases

-- run most commands with files missing
+- `symbol version`
+  - wc -l == 1

+- `symbol version`
+  - no .symbol-work folder

+- `symbol`, `symbol -h`, `symbol --help`, `symbol help`

+- errors
+  - `symbol --foo`
+    - bad subcommand
+  - `symbol make --foo`
+    - bad option
+  - `symbol make foo`
+    - bad positional arg
-  - `symbol clean` with no `TARGET.cm` and no `TARGET.mlb`
+  - delete `TARGET.cm` and `TARGET.mlb`
+    - could not infer `with=`
+  - `symbol make with=foo`

+- `with=smlnj`
+  - generated executable is text file and references heap image

+- `with=mlton`
+  - generated executable is data file

+- `with=smlnj` → `with=mlton` → `with=smlnj`
+  - is SML/NJ executable, not MLton

+- `[smlnj, mlton].each do`
+  - generated executable has correct permissions

+  - with=smlnj and with=mlton show error output if doesn't typecheck

+  - `symbol make`, `symbol make`
+    - only one line output for second command (just path of built executable)

+  - `symbol make` populates `.symbol-work/debug.log` for each run
+    - if there are errors, the error output is here too

+  - `symbol install prefix=.`
+    - either
+      - bin/TARGET
+      - lib/TARGET/TARGET.suffix
+    - or
+      - bin/TARGET
+    - and then runs (even if you clean and delete src/ folder)

+if CI:
+  - `symbol install`
+    - installs to `$HOME/.local/bin/TARGET`
+    - runs (even if you clean and delete src/ folder)

+- `symbol-new`
-  - ensure hidden files show up with `symbol-new`
+  - ensure hidden files show up

+- `symbol-new --empty`
+  - ensure count of files is only two

-  - ...
+- `symbol-new`, `symbol-new --empty`
+  - empty still works if the directory exists

-- grep for `error` logs and try to exercise them all
+- TODO(jez) grep for `error` logs and try to exercise them all

 ## Developer Notes